swiftlang/swift-evolution/proposals/XXXX-extend-property-wrappers-to-function-and-closure-parameters.md

   var body: some View {
     ForEach(0 ..< shoppingItems.count) { index in

       Text(shoppingItems[index].name)
         .onTapGesture {
           // We increase the item's quantity
-          // when the user taps the item. shoppingItems[index].quanity += 1
+          // when the user taps the item.
+          // Unfortunately, to mutate the item
+          // we have to manually index our
+          // data source.
+          shoppingItems[index].quanity += 1
         }